BroMarduk/ptmenu/README.md

    Learning a new library is always a challenge and even more so when the documentation is lacking.
 With pygame, this is not the case.
 Don't get me wrong, there is a learning curve learning the library, but the documentation and examples make almost all challenges solvable.
 4. [Adafruit Learning System](https://learn.adafruit.com/)

-   It's one thing to support the products you sell and another to provide explicit tutorials on just about everyting you make.
+   It's one thing to support the products you sell and another to provide explicit tutorials on just about everything you make.
 Adafruit may not be the only site that does this ([Sparkfun](learn.sparkfun.com) comes to mind), but I think they do it better than anyone else.
 I referenced their documentation above.
 Also a special thanks to the customer service department at Adafruit for replacing my 3.5" PiTFT which I didn't notice it had a small crack in the screen until I took it out of the box six months later.
 Without that gesture, I would not have 3.5" support (or at least not TESTED 3.5" support).

 ## Requirements